Procedures of the Faculty Rights Board for Hearing Appeals From Administrative Actions

 B. Construction and Application

-These procedures will be construed and applied in accordance with the procedural guarantees specified in Article XIV, section 2 of the University Senate Code and relevant provisions of University Senate Rules and Regulations (USRR) and Faculty Senate Rules and Regulations (FSRR).
+These procedures will be construed and applied in accordance with the procedural guarantees specified in Article XIII, section 2 of the University Senate Code and relevant provisions of University Senate Rules and Regulations (USRR) and Faculty Senate Rules and Regulations (FSRR).

 The above procedures do not apply to Appeals from Tenure and Promotion Decisions, and hearings on dismissal of Tenured faculty.